artsandmetaphysics/goodlifeodyssey/meditations/dialogue-on-emptiness.md

 Nāgārjuna, who founded the Madhyamaka Buddhist school, summarizes this in a famous verse of his _Mūlamadhyamakakārikā_:

 > Whatever is dependently co-arisen
-> That is explained to be svabhāva.
+> That is explained to be emptiness.
 > That, being a dependent designation
 > Is itself the middle way.
 >